World Hockey Association

 The World Hockey Association (Association mondiale de hockey) was a professional ice hockey major league that operated in North America from 1972 to 1979.
 It was the first major league to compete with the National Hockey League (NHL) since the collapse of the Western Hockey League in 1926.
 Although the WHA was not the first league since that time to attempt to challenge the NHL's supremacy, it was by far the most successful in the modern era.

 The WHA tried to capitalize on the lack of hockey teams in a number of major American cities and mid-level Canadian cities, and also hoped to attract the best players by paying more than NHL owners would.
 The WHA successfully challenged the NHL's reserve clause, which had bound players to their NHL teams even without a valid contract, allowing players in both leagues greater freedom of movement.
 Sixty-seven players jumped from the NHL to the WHA in the first year, led by star forward Bobby Hull, whose ten-year, $2.75 million contract was a record at the time.
 The league took advantage of drafting young players, as the NHL amateur draft at the time stipulated players had to be at least 20 years old to be drafted (in 1974, the NHL moved the age to 18 to compete with the WHA for that year only).
-The WHA took the initiative to sign European players, most famously with Václav Nedomanský, the first Czechoslovak to defect to North America to play hockey, in 1974; the initiative to sign European players ushered in a new era in North American hockey.
+The WHA took the initiative to sign European players, most famously with Vaclav Nedomansky, the first Czechoslovak to defect to North America to play hockey, in 1974; the initiative to sign European players ushered in a new era in North American hockey.
 Other noted names to enter the WHA in later years included Gordie Howe, who elected to return to hockey at age 45 with the Houston Aeros in 1973 to play with his sons Mark and Marty.
 In the seven seasons of giving out the Avco World Trophy, one of (or both) the Winnipeg Jets and Houston Aeros made the Final in each year, with Houston winning twice and Winnipeg winning three times.